Chief Seattle Council, Boy Scouts of America

 - For any group meals, hand washing should be a mandatory action enforced by the camp management with the help of adult leadership.

-- It should be the responsibility of the camp that some form of disinfection protocol be undertaken.
-For example at camp, the Commissioners will carry a spray bottle with bleach water each day and spray the faucet handles in the troop kybos and drinking fountains.
+- It is the responsibility of the camp that some form of disinfection protocol be undertaken.
+For example, the Commissioners will carry a spray bottle with bleach water each day and spray the faucet handles in the troop kybos and drinking fountains.
 This is in addition to the usual cleaning that the troops do.

 Sharing of food by hand should be discouraged.
 Everything should have a utensil associated with it (tongs, spoons, etc.).